Last Updated on April 24, 2023

 - Kaaren Stoner Design Studio: Working with clay since 1969, Kaaren’s work is inspired by nature.
 You can visit her home studio by appointment only.

-- Jeweler’s Workbench: Located in downtown Waynesville, the Jeweler’s Workbench offers fine handcrafted jewelry from more than 50 artists in the Great Smoky Mountain region.
+- Jeweler’s Workbench: Located in downtown Waynesville, the Jeweler’s Workbench offers fine Carolina crafting and jewelry from more than 50 artists in the Great Smoky Mountain region.

 - Metzger’s Burl Wood Gallery: Burl wood is a natural phenomenon that occurs when the grain of the tree becomes deformed.
 Steve Metzger and his son Daniel work with these burls to create one-of-a-kind furniture and art.
 Visit their downtown shop and see a large variety of works on display including desks, headboards, lamps, and more!